Stele of Avile Tite: History and description

 The stele is a notable artefact, datable to c.550 BC and discovered in two fragments.
 It shows a warrior in relief within a border with an inscription (which says "I belong to Avile Tites, ...uchsie donated me" TLE^{2} 386), typical of central northern Etruria, with Greco-oriental influences.

 The warrior, to whom the stele was dedicated as a tombstone, is represented in profile in full armour, facing left, with his legs split as if he was in motion.
 He wears a short tunica, a cuirass (lorica), shoulder armour, and greaves on his shins and is armed with a lance and a dagger with a curved hilt.
 His body is depicted in profile, like his face, which has a pointy beard, layered hair, elongated eyes and lips bent in a smile.

-The style of the stela is influenced by a taste for full, monumental forms, typical of the late Ionic style.
+The style of the stele is influenced by a taste for full, monumental forms, typical of the late Ionic style.
 The hairstyle, of the"Daedalic" type, demonstrates the provincial scope of the warrior, on account of a use which must now be dated to the period.